Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

             - Virtual organization support
             - Security
                 - Public key infrastructure
+    - cloud(10s)
 5. Comparison between Grid/Cluster/Cloud Computing
-    ```
-    Clusters "tend" to be tightly coupled, e.g. a bunch of servers in a rack with high speed interconnects - we'll go into some details of this in week 3;
-    Grid is/was more loosely coupled resources that provided single sign-on access to distributed resources that are often hosted by different organisations;
-    Cloud = we'll get to that soon! ;o)
-    ```
     - Grid computing
-        - Refer to the top
+        - Grid is/was more loosely coupled resources that provided single sign-on access to distributed resources that are often hosted by different organisations
     - Cluster Computing
         - Clusters tend to be tightly coupled, e.g. a bunch of servers in a rack with high speed interconnects
         - Example